chs415009/Pymoney/README.md

 __7.__ <br>
 <img src="./readme pics/6 view.png" width="800">

-* The "view" function can show all the details of those records and the total money you have now.
+* The "view" command displays all the details of those records and the total money you have now.
 <br>

 ## -- Delete --
 __8.__ <br>
 <img src="./readme pics/7 delete.png" width="800">

-* The "delete" function allows you to delete your previous records.
+* The "delete" command allows you to remove your previous records.
-* You will have to enter the number of the orders shown in "view" to delete the record you want.
+* You need to enter the number of the orders shown in "view" to delete the record you want.
 <br>

 __9.__ <br>